 Planning a Patagonia itinerary can be a challenging undertaking.
-Covering an area of over a million square kilometres of harsh terrain on the southern tip of South America, it is a place of long distances and extreme climates.
+Covering an area of over a million square kilometres on the southern tip of South America, it is a place of long distances and extreme climates.
 As Patagonia encompasses areas of both Chile and Argentina, travelling through it can also involve crossing borders several times.

 At the same time, it is one of the most visually rewarding places on earth to explore.
 People always ask us, “where is your favourite place you’ve been to on your travels?”
 Our answer to this is always Patagonia.